Dartmoor National Park

 To give you a 'taster' of the landscape take a look at the beautiful aerial photography in this short video.

-Your holiday on Dartmoor will be based at a comfortable family-run guest house close to the centre of the attractive moorland town of Moretonhampstead.
+Unless you ask us to customise your trip, and choose alternative accommodation, your holiday on Dartmoor will be based at a comfortable family-run guest house close to the centre of the attractive moorland town of Moretonhampstead.
 Your room will have ensuite bathroom facilities and you will have a choice of continental or full English breakfast.
 Moretonhampstead has several excellent inns which serve food in the evening.

 Bed & Breakfast